 - Individuals reporting an emergency, criminal activity, or suspicious activity

 - Receiving messages that pertain to safety-related information, like weather alerts, messages from a navigation system, radio broadcasts or from data used primarily by the vehicle.

 - Those using hands-free technology to operate those wireless communication devices

 - Those operating a self-driving car that has the automated driving system engaged.

 The second of these statutes, Florida Statute §316.306 specifically prohibits the use of handheld wireless communication devices within school zones, school crossings, and work zones when workers are present.
 This law also makes the operation of these devices within these designated areas a primary offense.
 But, drivers whose vehicles are at a complete stop or stationary are not in violation of this law and are not subject to a citation.

 The unique facts of every case are important.
 Acts which constitute distracted driving, like texting and driving can negatively impact your case.
 For example, in unfortunate cases where a crash results in serious bodily injury or death, both Florida statutes, §316.305 and §316.306 allow for use of an individual’s cellphone billing records or testimony of the person who received such messages in determining whether a violation has been committed.

 Therefore, it is important when consulting with your attorney that you provide all accident details, including another party’s improper usage of a wireless communication device.
-This information, as well as other accident information gives clients the best chance at obtaining appropriate compensation for their accident injuries.
+This information, as well as other accident information, gives clients the best chance of obtaining appropriate compensation for their accident injuries.